SmithWillSuffice/ohanga-pai/content/blog/89_geopolitical_knowledge_gaps.md

 We survive today because of oil.
 We cannot do without it near-term, without oil the working class would tomorrow be living in darkness and starvation.
-We can stop burning the stuff if the leftiepol engineering got cracking on building nuclear and geothermal power utilities.
+We can stop burning the stuff if the engineers got cracking on building nuclear and geothermal power utilities.
 But this cannot remove our modern dependence on oil.
 We need oil for chemical feedstocks.
 Weaning off oil is not simple thing.
 The politics of oil will